Yapami/ScrollShooter/README.md

 # ScrollShooter
-## To start, "git", "g++", "cmake", "ncurses" and "nlohmann" libraries must be installed.
+## To start, "git", "g++", "cmake", "ncurses" and "nlohmann" must be installed.

 Installation: